Frequently Asked Hammered Dulcimer Questions

 Tools you'll need:

-There are a couple of methods to put on a new string, but here's how I do it (which does not require any special tools).
+There are a couple of methods to put on a new string, but here's a popular standard method which is what I use (and which does not require any special tools).

 It's simpler than it may seem from these detailed instructions.
 I suggest first reading thru all these steps once before starting the process, and then following each step in order: